<img src="//bat.bing.com/action/0?ti=5739614&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 • ETFs use fractional shares to help investors maximize their investing.
 This is especially important for investors for HSAs, as they are still able to purchase high-performing and well-known stocks but using smaller investment amounts.

-We are moving to ETFs because they provide more “bang for the buck,” with lower expense ratios and are considered a more modern approach to this type of investing.
+We moved to ETFs because they provide more “bang for the buck,” with lower expense ratios and are considered a more modern approach to this type of investing.
 Members will get better dividends in the long run.

 Members who invest in the self-directed track are charged $2.50/month from their HSA account.

 Yes.
-Members will now be able to initiate or manage their investments directly within the mobile app.
+Members are able to initiate or manage their investments directly within the mobile app.
 Members who have not yet invested will see a prompt to “Start Investing.”
-This functionality is available now.

 Wire-Graphics-240312_02_v2